 Increase recruitment efforts targeting students interested in the Ornamental Horticulture industry and related fields.
 Program faculty will collaborate with college staff dedicated to promote CTE programs or conduct outreach activities to increase the promotion of the OH Program and recruitment of students.
-This will be done by participating in college outreach activities, facilitating OH Unit tours requested by high school programs, participating in the Annual High School Counselor's Caravan, and other college activities related to student recruitment.
+This will be done by participating in college outreach activities, facilitating OH Unit tours requested by high school programs, and participating in other college activities related to student recruitment.